Violence against women in society and fictional storytelling

 Among the panelists are Finnish artists and decision-makers, such as writer and actress Anna Paavilainen, writer and director Inari Niemi, producer and SF Studios Head of Film Sweden Annika Sucksdorff, writer Mike Pohjola as well as director Christina Rosendahl.
 The panel is moderated by Olga Palo.

-The panel is organised by WIFT Finland ry, WIFT Nordic and Season Film Festival and it is sponsored by Finnkino, SELO ry Association of Finnish Film Directors, Finnish Playwrights and Screenwriters Guild; and the Union of Film and Media Employees in Finland.
+The panel is sponsored by SELO ry Association of Finnish Film Directors, Finnish Playwrights and Screenwriters Guild, the Union of Film and Media Employees in Finland and Finnkino.

 Free admission.
-The event will be held in English.
+The panel will be held in Finnish and English.